Which system is specifically used for connecting law enforcement agencies?

 Enhance your skills with the Criminal Investigation Test.
 Utilize flashcards and multiple choice questions—each paired with hints and explanations.
 Prepare thoroughly for your exam!

 The National Law Enforcement Telecommunications System (NLETS) is specifically designed to facilitate communication and information sharing among law enforcement agencies across the United States.
-This system allows various agencies to access and exchange critical data, such as driver records, vehicle registrations, and criminal histories, in real time.
+This system play a crucial role in enabling various law enforcement entities to exchange vital information efficiently, such as vehicle registrations, criminal history data, and other critical law enforcement information.

 Subscribe